Antihemophilic factor viii/von willebrand factor (By injection)

 Alphanate, Humate-P, WilateThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to antihemophilic factor or von Willebrand factor.
+You should not receive it if you had an allergic reaction to antihemophilic factor, von Willebrand factor, or to human plasma-derived products.

 How to Use This Medicine: